-Fitocracy is an online game and social network that to uses gamification to help users improve their fitness.
+Fitocracy is a social network that uses gamification to help users improve their fitness.
 Nir Eyal explains the behavioral premise of Fitocracy in the following passage from Hooked.

 "The goal of the app is similar to its competitors – to help people establish better diet and exercise routines.
 However, the app leverages familiar “wanna” behaviors instead of “haftas” to keep people on track.

 At first, the Fitocracy experience is similar to other health apps, encouraging new members to track their food consumption and exercise.
 But where Fitocracy differentiates itself is in its recognition that most users will quickly fall off the wagon, just as I had with MyFitnessPal, unless the app taps into an existing behavior.

 Before my reactance alarm went off, I started receiving kudos from other members of the site after entering-in my very first run.
 Curious to know who was sending the virtual encouragement, I logged-in.
 There, I immediately saw a question from “mrosplock5,” a woman looking for advice on what to do about knee pain from running.
 Having experienced similar trouble several years back, I left a quick reply.
 “Running barefoot (or with minimalist shoes) eliminated my knee pains.
 Strange but true!”

 I haven’t used Fitocracy for long, but it’s easy to see how someone could get hooked.
 Fitocracy is first and foremost an online community.
 The app roped me in by closely mimicking real-world gym jabber among friends.
 The ritual of connecting with like-minded people existed long before Fitocracy and the company leverages this behavior by making sharing words of encouragement, exchanging advice, and receiving praise, easier and more rewarding.
 In fact, a recent study in the Netherlands found social factors were the most important reasons people used the service and recommended it to others.